 Corral

 Horses have always been my first love.
-I got my first when i was just two years old.
+I got my first when I was just two years old.

-Even before I moved in with my husband, i purchased a horse (well two).
+Even before I moved in with my husband, I purchased a horse (well two).
 I cannot imagine life without my loves.
 Hail is my big red mare.
 We purchased her when she was 3 years old.

 I was so excited to get her.
 She was a dainty, ladies horse.
-She might have been 14 hands high, slight build and a bit exciteable.
+She might have been 14 hands high, slight build and a bit excitable.
 I KNEW no one would be able to ride her except me because they were big men.
 Perfect.
 I didn't have to share her!
 After a year, she began to grow and grow... oh boy did she grow!
 She is now my tallest at about 16.2.
 She broadened out and developed a hatred for cattle.
 My dad tried to buy her off me.
 He offered two of his horses for just one of mine.
 That is the best compliment that I have ever received.
 He said I had good taste in horse flesh.
 My dad and I didn't always see eye to eye, so when he tried to buy Hail it was as though he was saying how proud he was of me.

 When we brought Hail home, we also brought a retired show horse.
 Weeb was trained English and Western.
 He was a fantastic horse.
 If you didn't know how to ride, he would babysit you.
 If you knew how to ride, he would test your limits.
 We miss that old man.